XLin-NCSU/Project2/README.md

     ##
     ##                   high arena level medium arena level low arena level
     ##   excellent skill                1                  2               0
-    ##   good skill                     3                  7               5
+    ##   good skill                     3                  7               6
-    ##   normal skill                   6                 14               4
+    ##   normal skill                   6                 14               3
     ##   bad skill                      0                  2               3

 From the two-way table, we can see that at each arena level, the number of players decreases when skill level increases.
-Most of the clanmates are in median arena level, indicating that my clan is not one of the top ranked clans.
+Most of the clanmates are in medium arena level, which indicates that my clan is not one of the top ranked clans.

 We have a long way to go.

 Hope you enjoy my project.